10 Excellent Barber Shop Marketing Ideas to Help You Get More Clients for Your Business

 Referral marketing works because it relies on word of mouth.
 People trust reviews from actual customers more than fliers or posters.
 In fact, up to 92% of people trust recommendations from a friend above all other forms of advertisement.

 Offering a discount to your existing customer as well as the new customer is a popular way to incentivize referrals.
 But you could also give out a retail product or offer a service for free.
-Us humans, we love free stuff, so there is a good chance that offering free products might get you more referrals.
+We, humans, love freebies, so there is a good chance that offering free products might get you more referrals.

 6. Use discounts for customer acquisition